 Remembering Minnesota lawmaker Melissa Hortman

-The assassination of Minnesota lawmaker Melissa Hortman has shocked the country, and it's left her community in grief.
+The political assassination yesterday of Minnesota lawmaker Melissa Hortman was a shock to the people in the state and around the country, and a manhunt is ongoing for her killer.
+This was another moment that led to broader questions about rising political violence in the United States.
+And in the meantime, a community is grieving.
 Clay Masters of Minnesota Public Radio has this remembrance of Melissa Hortman.

 CLAY MASTERS: It took a couple of tries for Melissa Hortman to get elected to the Minnesota legislature.
 But in 2004, the attorney won a seat in the state House, defeating a Republican by two percentage points.
 She would go on to serve as minority leader before being elected speaker in 2019.
 NPR News asked her then what being a woman brings to the job.
 The question could kind of irritate her.